Home-buying and boundaries

 5.d.
 The retro-fitted shared driveway

 Many semi-detached houses, dating from the 1930's and earlier, were built without garages.
 As car ownership became more popular there was a perceived need for a garage to be added to these houses.
 Planning and space considerations prevented them from being built in the front gardens.
 Few houses had a sufficiently wide side access way to be able to install their own drive.
-The owners of many semi-detached houses made agreements with the owners of the non-attached neighbouring houses that involved the removal of the fence down the side access way and the building of garages in each garden.
+The owners of many semi-detached houses made agreements with the owners of the non-attached neighbouring houses that involved the removal of the fence down the side access way and the building of garages in each property's rear garden.
 Usually, no land changed hands, but mutual rights of way were granted over the non-owned part of this "shared" driveway.
 An example of this can be seen at Shared driveways.

 Frictions can occur if one of the two neighbours wants to restore the fence in the area between the two houses whilst the other wants to retain vehicular access to the rear garden.